-As part of the policies and procedures of the Saraland City School System, the use of physical restraint is prohibited in the Saraland City School System and its programs except in those situations in which the student is an immediate danger to himself or others and the student is not responsive to less intensive behavioral interventions including verbal directives or other de-escalation techniques.
+As part of the policies and procedures of the Saraland City Schools, the use of physical restraint is prohibited in the district and its programs except in those situations in which the student is an immediate danger to himself or others and the student is not responsive to less intensive behavioral interventions including verbal directives or other de-escalation techniques.
 Physical restraint is expressly prohibited when used as a form of discipline or punishment.
-The use of other physical restraint, mechanical restraint, or seclusion is prohibited in the Saraland City School System and its educational programs.
+The use of other physical restraint, mechanical restraint, or seclusion is prohibited in the Saraland City Schools and its educational programs.